Understanding Compounding Pharmacies

 For some patients, compounded drugs can be life-changing, and in other cases, life-saving.

-The History behind Compounding Pharmacies
+History of Compounding Pharmacies

 Early chemists had extensive knowledge about natural substances and their specific uses.